 This is where we came-in, on other pages of the site.
+You won't read it in economic text books because some of them have to sell in the UK where this is controversial, but it should not be controversial in the UK.
 If consumers favour goods from democratic welfare states, vote for tariffs against sweatshop goods, and hope that sweatshop countries take the chance to change and start national insurance systems, the world becomes a better place, more people go to school, the population doesn't rise so rapidly, there are less applicants per job in Bangladesh and so wages rise there, and Primark has to buy clothes made on fairer wages.
 I might have to go back to buying second-hand cheap clothes instead of the Primark ones I wear as I write

 Partly a nightmare of committees, when facing the vaguer issues at work, and partly a long-term stable way of doing business that concentrates on the point of it all, which is benefiting the people who are stuck working there.
 Other stake-holders like customers and investors can vote with their feet; staff find it harder, and have a longer-term stake in the business as well as more knowledge about it.
 So a firm like John Lewis or Unipart or Baxi Boilers ought to be worth encouraging and Chetna Organic is one, suiting the local habit of living in Clans rather than as singles and families - something which looks a bit odd to other Indians but seems to work.
 I write this off the cuff as an acknowledgement to something good that I don't know much about.